frkmnt/TurnBasedClash/README.md

 ###### Way of Water
 Tier 4.
 Previous Class: Monk.
 Main Stats: Dex. <br>
 Way of Water monks focus on dodging and flowing between enemies. <br>
+* Freezing Palm: Inflicts 2x stacks of Frozen.
+Then, if the target has 3 or more stacks of Frozen, refund 1x Speed.

 ###### Way of Rock